Debt and Your Military Security Clearance

 How Service Member Deal With Debt Problems

-Service members who want to keep all options open – i.e. security clearance, promotion, etc.– have a variety of safeguards available if they’re struggling with debt.
+Service members who want to keep all options open – i.e. security clearance, promotion, etc.– have a variety of military debt relief options.

 The Servicemembers Civil Relief Act has a number of provisions that will help active duty or deployed military members limit financial responsibilities that might otherwise put them in serious trouble.
 The SCRA caps interest rates on credit cards, mortgage and certain other loans at 6% and allows service personnel relocated for more than 90 days, to terminate cell phone service and housing leases without penalty.